-How to Prep Your Home for Freezing Temps in Houston
+How to Keep Your Pipes From Freezing In Houston

-1) Unhook your garden hoses from all outdoor faucets.
+Tip #1: Unhook your garden hoses from all outdoor faucets

-2) Wrap your pipes to protect them from the cold.
+Tip #2: Wrap your pipes to protect them from the cold

 All pipes, hose bibs, sprinklers, and the sprinkler pressure vacuum breaker that are exposed to the outside elements are vulnerable to freeze if not properly wrapped AND insulated.
 Many people wrap a towel or newspaper around an exposed pipe thinking that it will be enough to keep it from freezing, but this is not the case.

 Using a towel to protect an outdoor pipe is a not a good idea because towels and newspapers can hold moisture and freeze directly on and around your pipe.
 Instead protect your plumbing with materials made specifically for pipe covering and insulating pipe, such as a polyethylene foam insulation wrap.
 The foam wrap will completely cover the exposed pipe and protect it from rain, wind, water, and cold air.
 Different sizes are available, and they can be purchased at your local hardware store.